gridscale/autoscaler/cluster-autoscaler/README.md

 # Introduction

+**NOTE**: This is a forked version of Cluster Autoscaler made for gridscale managed Kubernetes clusters.

 Cluster Autoscaler is a tool that automatically adjusts the size of the Kubernetes cluster when one of the following conditions is true:
 * there are pods that failed to run in the cluster due to insufficient resources.